vanyle/amadeus/fake_stream_generator/README.md

 This python scripts generate a stream of fake travel searches and sends them as messages to a kafka instance.

+Because I'm too poor to afford Git LFS, the data is stored as a 7z file.
+You need to decompress this file first and recompress it as a `.tar.gz` file using `tar -czvf travel_data_sample.tar.gz travel_data_sample.csv` to get something usable

 You can configure the script using the following environment variables:

 - `MSG_PER_SEC`: (default: 1000), Number of simulated searches per second.
 Set to -1 to remove limits.
 - `KAFKA_URL`: (default: localhost:1234), URL of the kafka instance to connect to.

+EC2 = 8 euros par mois.
+As soon as an instance is terminated, you no longer incur costs for it.

 A search might look something like this: